RandulaTharaka/Exception-Handling-in-Java/README.md

 # Exception-Handling-in-Java
-### This project is dedicated to demonstrate different types of exceptions and ways to handle them.
+### This project is dedicated to demonstrate different types of exceptions and ways to handle them in Java language.

 #### *Followings are important rules and theories*